Azure/azure-sdk-for-java/README.md

 - A Java Developer Kit (JDK), v 1.7 or later
 - Maven

+## Building and Testing

+Clone the repo, then run `mvn compile` from the root directory.

+To run the recorded tests, run `mvn jetty:run` to start a jetty server, then run `mvn test`.

 ## Contributing

 If you would like to become an active contributor to this project please follow the instructions provided in [Microsoft Azure Projects Contribution Guidelines](http://azure.github.io/guidelines.html).